timofeysie/tiwanaku/README.md

 There is a UI state management implementation [from an artilce](https://www.pluralsight.com/guides/ui-state-management-with-redux-in-angular-4) by [Hristo Georgiev](https://github.com/hggeorgiev) on the georgiev-branch which currently has some upgrade issues.

 The master branch has a [working example](https://github.com/SantiagoGdaR/angular-ngrx) from the [article](https://medium.com/frontend-fun/angular-ngrx-a-clean-and-clear-introduction-4ed61c89c1fc) by [Santiago García Da Rosa](https://medium.com/@santiagogarcadarosa).

+Here is a good [boiler plate project](https://github.com/mdbootstrap/Angular-Bootstrap-Boilerplate) which provides an elaborate example of best practices for this kind of setup.

 Other options available for state management in Angular that can be looked at are:
 ```